 Step by Step Instructions

-Here are the steps to make the recipe.
-Before you start, line a 12-well cupcake pan with liners, brew your coffee, and preheat the oven to 350°F/180°C.
+Before you start baking cupcakes, line a 12-well cupcake pan with paper liners, brew your coffee, and preheat the oven to 350ยฐF (180ยฐC).

-STEP 1: First, pour the flour, sugar, cocoa powder, baking powder, baking soda, and salt into a large mixing bowl.
-Whisk until the ingredients are evenly distributed.
+Step 1: Whisk the flour, sugar, cocoa powder, baking powder, baking soda, and salt in a large bowl until the ingredients are evenly distributed.

-STEP 3: Gently pour the wet ingredients into the bowl of dry ingredients and fold everything together with a rubber spatula.
-At the beginning, there will be lots of lumps, but keep mixing until the batter is smooth and drips off the spatula in ribbons.
+Step 3: Gently pour the wet ingredients into the bowl of dry ingredients.
+Fold together with a rubber spatula.
+There will be lots of lumps, but keep mixing until the batter is smooth and drips off the spatula in ribbons.

-STEP 4: Pour half of the hot coffee into the batter and fold it in with your spatula.
+Step 4: Pour half of the hot coffee into the batter and fold it in.
 Repeat with the other half, folding until smooth.
 The batter will be very thin.

-STEP 4: Use a cookie scoop or spoon to portion the batter between the cupcake liners.
+Step 5: Use a large cookie scoop, ice cream scoop, or spoon to evenly portion the batter between the cupcake liners.
 Fill them only half way or they might overflow in the oven.

 For more detailed instructions, see my small batch cream cheese frosting recipe, which is doubled for this recipe.

-STEP 1: First, add the softened butter and cream cheese to a large bowl.
-With your mixer, mix them together on medium-high speed for 5-10 minutes until there are no lumps.
+Step 1: Beat softened butter and cream cheese on medium-high speed until there are no lumps.

-STEP 2: Gradually add the powdered sugar 1 cup at a time.
-Beat with the mixer on low and increase speed to medium once the sugar is slightly combined, mixing until smooth.
+Step 2: Gradually add the powdered sugar 1 cup at a time, beating on low speed.
+Increase to medium once the sugar is mostly combined, mixing until smooth.
 This keeps the powdered sugar from flying out of the bowl.
+Then add the vanilla and salt.

 Expert Baking Tips